LGBTQ culture in Houston: Christianity

 Some Christian churches accept members of the LGBT community.
 In 2008 Reverend Dwayne Johnson, the pastor of the Resurrection Metropolitan Community Church, a church in Timbergrove Manor, near the Houston Heights, stated that there were about 15-20 openly gay Christian clergy members in Houston.

 Resurrection Metropolitan's main service group is the LGBT community.
 In 1980 the pastor was gay, and almost all of the congregation was LGBT.
 In December 2010 Reverend Harry Knox, a pro-LGBT activist, became the leader of the Resurrection Metropolitan.
 In 2011 Resurrection Metropolitan had 850 members.

 Over the years a number of Evangelical/Pentecostal GLBT affirming churches have also ministered to the Houston Community.
 Community Gospel Church began in the early 1980s and served the community until 2012, with about 150 members at its height.
 In 2012, Gateway of Hope Church was birthed as a Pentecostal/Word of Faith, Spirit Filled, Word Based, Jesus Centered fellowship meeting off of Dacoma Street and Hempstead Highway and is pastored by Pastor Sven Verbeet.
 It is affiliated with the Covenant Network and serves not only the Houston area, but also active missions works in the Philippines and India.
 Founded in 2010 Living Mosaic Christian Church is an independent, nondenominational fellowship, pastored by Rev. Jason Wood meets at the Montrose Counseling Center.
 Living Mosaic's worship style is a liturgical and evangelical blend.

-In 1995 Grace Evangelican Lutheran Church began accepting LGBT members and became a "Reconciling in Christ" Lutheran church; it was founded in 1922.
+In 1995 Grace Evangelical Lutheran Church began accepting LGBT members and became a "Reconciling in Christ" Lutheran church; it was founded in 1922.
 In 2008 René Garcia, a member of the Evangelical Lutheran Church in America (ELCA), stated that he estimated that 40% of the members identified themselves as LGBT, with many of them coming from other Christian denominations such as Missouri Synod Lutheranism and Roman Catholicism.

 In 2008 pro-LGBT activist Jay Bakker argued that Joel Osteen, pastor of Lakewood Church, should speak out in favor of the LGBT community, and invited him to join his group in a picnic.

+There is one pro-LGBTQ church on the west side of the metropolitan area, First Christian Church (FCC) Katy.